 He is buried in Section 7 of Arlington National Cemetery.
 The rest of the family is buried in Section 2.

-Lieutenant General Samuel D.
+Lieutenant General Samuel D. Sturgis, Jr.

 Born July 16, 1897, in St. Paul, Minnesota, Samuel Sturgis, Jr., came from an illustrious military family.
 Both his father and grandfather were Military Academy graduates and major generals.
 Young Sturgis graduated from the Military Academy in 1918.
 As a junior engineer officer he taught mathematics at the academy for four years.
 In 1926 he was ordered to the Philippines, where he served as Adjutant of the 14th Engineers.
 His strategical studies of the islands over a three-year period developed knowledge he used later when he returned to the Philippines in 1944 as Chief Engineer of General Walter Krueger's Sixth Army.